Mole Removal New Jersey

 During your consultation, we’ll discuss your skin and medical history.
 Dr Kaplan will also examine the mole, decide on the mole removal method, explain the procedure, and answer any questions.

-If you are considering having a mole or multiple moles removed at The Kaplan Center, please schedule your consultation by:
+If you are considering having a mole or multiple moles removed at The Kaplan Center, please get in touch by filling out the form below.

 We can also help with other forms of lesion and skin tag removal, please check out our skin biopsy page for more information.